 Uncertainty surrounding future tax rates and potential changes to the tax code has many investors looking to convert to a Roth IRA.
 But if you don’t have the funds available from a non-retirement account to pay the taxes upon conversion, this is likely not a beneficial strategy, as taxes would be paid from your IRA.

 The good news is that the full conversion does not have to happen at once.
-One traditional IRA to Roth switch is allowed each year, regardless of income, and in some situations can even be reversed.
+One traditional IRA to Roth conversion is allowed each year, regardless of income.

 Why Convert a Traditional IRA to a Roth IRA?

 The extent to which a Roth conversion will benefit an individual is unique to their situation.
 Often, a Roth will provide greater benefits to those who have significant assets in retirement.
 For example, those who rely on regular withdrawals for support do not gain from the ability to avoid required minimum distributions.